 Lawmakers have received an updated proposal from Gov. Mike Dunleavy’s administration to replace independent cruise ship monitors with a state-run inspection regime.

-Those independent monitors — called Ocean Rangers — are part of a program created by a 2006 ballot initiative that Alaska voters passed overwhelmingly.
+Those independent monitors — called Ocean Rangers — are part of a program created by a 2006 ballot initiative that Alaska voters passed by a 4 percent margin.
 The governor used his line-item veto last year to block the program’s industry funding.
 That effectively canceled the program for this year’s cruise season.

 The details of the state’s new plan are laid out in House Bill 74.
 It includes supplemental funding for staff with the state’s Department of Environmental Conservation to conduct shoreside inspections this season.
 It also proposes to use the cruise industry revenue that used to pay for Ocean Rangers to finance upgrades to sewer plants in port communities.